munificent/craftinginterpreters/book/resolving-and-binding.md

         var a; // Define the variable.
         a = a; // Run the initializer.

-*   **Make it an error to reference a variable in its initializer.** Look at the previous two options.
-Do either of those look like something a user actually *wants*?
+*   **Make it an error to reference a variable in its initializer.** Have the interpreter fail either at compile time or runtime if an initializer mentions the variable being initialized.

+Do either of those first two options look like something a user actually *wants*?
 Shadowing is rare and often an error so initializing a shadowing variable based on the value of the shadowed one seems unilkely to be deliberate.

 The second option is even less useful.
 The new variable will *always* have the value `nil`.
 There is never any point in mentioning it by name.
 You could use an explicit `nil` instead.

-    If both other options are most likely to mask user errors, it's reasonable to disallow it entirely.

-For Lox, we'll take the third option.
-Further, we'll make it a compile-time error instead of a runtime one.
+Since the first two options are likely to mask user errors, we'll take the third.
+Further, we'll make it a compile error instead of a runtime one.
 That way, the user is alerted to the problem before any code is run.

 In order to do that, as we visit expressions, we need to know if we're inside the initializer for some variable.
 We do that by splitting binding into two